MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 A type whose implementation in the type system guarantees that all instance references can ONLY be exchanged through a [Linear Transfer](#linear-transfer).
 The in-memory state of a linear type is therefore guaranteed to have exactly one owner (with no aliasing) throughout its lifetime.

+#### **Liveness**
+A system satisfies the liveness property if, from any valid state, it is guaranteed to eventually reach a desirable state.
+Or less formally: the system, given enough time, eventually makes progress.
+Liveness generally implies the three sub-properties: (a) freedom from deadlocks, (b) fairness, and (c) termination.
+Liveness, together with _safety_, form the foundation of reasoning about correctness in concurrent and distributed systems.

 #### **Local Reasoning**
 When you only have to look at a small subset of the program to determine if that _part_ of the program is correct.